nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 extension AppTheme: CaseIterable {} // only works for free if using an enum! print(AppTheme.allCases.map(\.name))
 ```
-So, how do we patch this gap in functionality with structs?
-This is a perfect use case for (historically) Sourcery and (now) Swift macros!
+So, how do we patch this gap in functionality with structs?[^1] This is a perfect use case for (historically) Sourcery and (now) Swift macros!
 If the above examples don’t sound valuable, I’ll be clear that I find this a _very_ valuable piece of functionality because 1) every app always has these data types with a bunch of preset values and 2) I find they very often end up being representable as JSON, some UI, or both.
 Being able to iterate over the set means you can get new JSON snapshot tests, UI snapshot tests, SwiftUI previews and more, without any additional work when you add a new value.

+[^1]: Of course, you can implement `static var allCases: [Self]` for such a struct manually.
+But that means accepting that, on a project at scale with multiple developers working in the project, static members will probably be forgotten and left out of this declaration.
+It also means possible merge conflicts when multiple developers manually edit the declaration.

 So, that's why I have a `StaticMemberIterable` in most of my projects.